Lingcod Fishing in Puget Sound

 Metal jig fishing for Lingcod

-Metal jigs such as Point Wilson Darts, Buzz Bombs and P-Line Lazer Minnows are great lures for Lingcod fishing.
+Metal jigs such as Puget Pounder Jigs, Buzz Bombs and P-Line Lazer Minnows are great lures for Lingcod fishing.
 Let your lure sink to the rocky bottom, reel up a couple cranks and give your lure a lift-and-fall jigging motion.

 Jigheads and plastics for Lingcod